QRHook/chat/README.md

 ## TODO:

+- Write appropriate message logic on the 'msg' event
 - Add General Chat for anyone who is connected to chat
 - Abstract out the chat methods to its own module (chat:init etc.)
 - Object actions on UI trigger socket actions on backend to handle logic of